ganbaaelmer/BF1-aimbot/README.md

 # Battlefield V Aim Assist
 thank you Tormund
-mainly created by Tormund at 2019 and its not working current version of BFV, but we updated at 2022 and working fine on current version of BFV
+mainly created by Tormund at 2019 and but its not working current version of BFV, but we updated at 2022 and working fine on current version of BFV

 `pip install -r requirements.txt`